scaleoutsystems/stackn/README.md

 - StorageClass for microk8s is “microk8s-hostpath”
 - Search and replace **all** occurrences of `<your-domain.com>` with your local IP domain.
 It can be useful to use a wildcard dns such as [nip.io](http://nip.io).
 For example, if your local IP is 192.168.1.10 then the `<your-domain.com>` field becomes `192.168.1.10.nip.io`
-- Set oidc.verify = false, this will enable insecure options (without certificates)
+- Set oidc.verify_ssl = false, this will enable insecure options (without certificates)
 - Set global passwords as desired, if these are left blank passwords will be generated

 3. After the `values.yaml` is set, install STACKn via helm.
 This will take several minutes: